Forvideos061/awesome-3d-ai-seo-geo/README.md

 10. AI Overviews & Answer Engines
 ```

-You do not need to implement every technique at once.
+You do not need to implement everything at once.

-Start with a technically sound website and build from there.
+Start with a technically sound website and improve it step by step.

 ---

 # Recommended Workflow

-For a new 3D website:

-### Step 1 — Build the page
+## 1. Build the page

 Create useful HTML content first.

-### Step 2 — Add the 3D experience
+## 2. Add the 3D experience

 Use Three.js, React Three Fiber, Babylon.js, or another suitable technology.

-### Step 3 — Optimize assets
+## 3. Optimize assets

 Optimize: